 Postgraduate Certificate in the Art and Science of Health Care

-This Postgraduate Certificate in the Art and Science of Health Care are post-registration programmes for New Zealand registered health professionals wanting to advance their clinical practice.
-A range of papers are offered, with a focus on advancing care, pathophysiology, pharmacology, pain, and community practice.
-The postgraduate diploma/certificate is able to be credited into Master programmes throughout New Zealand.
+The Postgraduate Certificate in the Art and Science of Health Care is a post-registration programme designed for New Zealand registered health professionals seeking to advance their clinical practice.
+It offers a variety of papers focusing on advanced care, pathophysiology, pharmacology, pain management, and community practice.
+This postgraduate diploma/certificate can be credited towards Master's programmes across New Zealand.

 Important: